Christmas and New Year opening hours and pay dates

 How much weekly compensation will I get?

 We pay weekly compensation of up to 80% of your earnings if you have an injury we cover.
-This is based on your weekly income before the injury prevented you from being able to work.
+For most employment types this is based on your weekly income over the four weeks before your injury prevented you from being able to work.
+Some employment types are calculated differently, like self-employed or shareholder-employee.

-If your employer can find options for you to return to work, like reduced hours or alternative duties, they will pay you for these hours on top of weekly compensation.
-This means you can earn up to 100% of your pre-injury income.
+If your employer can find options for you to return to work, like reduced hours or different tasks, they will pay you for these hours and we can continue to pay you some weekly compensation.

-If your employer cannot offer reduced hours or alternative duties, you are still eligible for weekly compensation.
-You do not need a ‘fully unfit’ medical certificate.
+If your employer cannot offer reduced hours or different tasks, you can still apply for weekly compensation.
+You do not need a ‘fully unfit’ medical certificate and can be on a ‘fit for selected work’ certificate while receiving weekly compensation.

-Olivia usually earns $1,000 a week for 40 hours of work.
-While she's certified fully unfit to work, we pay her 80% of her usual earnings.
-This is $800 each week.
+While Luka is certified fully unfit to work, we pay them 80% of their usual earnings.
+This is $800 weekly before tax.

-As Olivia starts to recover, her doctor says she can start working reduced hours and issues her a ‘fit for selected work’ medical certificate.
+Luka starts to recover, and the doctor said they can start working reduced hours, issuing a new ‘fit for selected work’ medical certificate.

 Calculating the rate